pivettamarcos/courses/machine_learning/01 - supervised_ml_regression_classification/README.md

 - Aarti Bagul: Curriculum Engineer
 - Geoff Ladwig: Curriculum Engineer @ DeepLearning.AI

-## Implementation
+## Concepts learned
+From the course itself:

+- Single and Multiple Linear Regression
+- Logistic Regression
+- Cost Function (MSE for regression, Log-loss for binary classification)
+- Gradient Descent (batch and stochastic)
+- Learning Rate
+- Feature Scaling
+- Feature Engineering (operation between features to create new ones)
+- Polynomial Regression (features squared or cubed)
+- Decision Boundary
+- Underfitting and Overfitting
+- Regularization (Ridge)

-A spark+hadoop stack was used for additional challange to implement this course's work.
+A spark+hadoop stack (A - spark_hadoop_jupyter) was used for additional challange to implement this course's work.
 Jupyterlab is used as the driver of spark jobs.
 1 node is simulated, with 2 spark workers.
 HDFS is used as the distirbuted storage.
 Concepts learned:

 - Spark + hadoop + jupyterlab_driver containerized stack in docker (docker-compose)
     - YARN ( Resource Manager (in own machine) -> Node Manager (in own machine) )